 - 1 package Ghirardelli brownie mix

 - 1 large egg

 - 1 T. espresso (or instant coffee)

 - 2 large eggs

 - 1 cup dark chocolate chips

-Bake for one hour, or until the cheesecake is no longer jiggly in the center.
-Cook longer as necessary, checking evert five minutes, until ready.
+- Bake for one hour, or until the cheesecake is no longer jiggly in the center.
+Cook longer as necessary, checking every five minutes, until ready.
 Turn off the oven and leave the cheesecake in there until the oven has cooled off.

-Chill in the oven for four or more hours before serving.
+- Chill in the fridge for four or more hours before serving.